 Research

 My research operates at the intersection of demography, sociology, and epidemiology.
-I employ a wide variety of multi-source data—including census records, social surveys, biographies, and biomarkers—alongside quantitative and mixed methods to delve into these topics.
+I employ a wide variety of multi-source data—including census records, social surveys, biographies, and biomarkers—alongside quantitative and computational methods to delve into these topics.

 Relevant working papers and publications: